On sparsity, power-law and clustering properties of graphex processes: Introduction

 where $(\theta_k,\vartheta_k)_{k=1,2,\ldots}$ is a unit-rate Poisson process on $\mathbb R^2_+$.
 See Figure~\ref{fig:Kallenberg} for an illustration of the model construction.
-The function $W$ is a natural generalisation of the graphon for dense exchangeable graphs~\citep{Veitch2015,Borgs2016} and we refer to it as the graphon function.
+The function $W$ is a natural generalisation of the graphon for dense exchangeable graphs~\citep{Veitch2015,Borgs2018} and we refer to it as the graphon function.

-This paper investigates asymptotic properties of the general class of graphs based on exchangeable point processes.
-In particular, we relate the sparsity and power-law properties of the graph to the tail behaviour of the graphon function $W$.
-We show that the sparsity and power-law exponents directly relate to the tail decay of the function $W$, identifying four regimes: a dense regime, a sparse (almost dense) regime without power-law behavior, a sparse regime with power-law behavior, and an almost extremely sparse regime.
-These results have strong statistical implications as discussed in Section \ref{sec:main}.
-We also introduce a parametrisation that allows to model separately the global sparsity structure and other local properties such as community structure.
-Such a framework allows to sparsify any dense graphon model, and to characterize its sparsity properties.
-Additionally, our results allow to derive the sparsity and power-law properties of a large number of sparse and dense vertex-exchangeable models, including the models of \cite{Caron2017}, \cite{Herlau2016}, \cite{Todeschini2016}.
+This paper investigates asymptotic properties of the general class of graphs based on exchangeable point processes defined by Equations \eqref{eq:pointprocess} and \eqref{eq:Zij}.
+Our findings can be summarised as follows. \begin{itemize} \item[(i)] We relate the sparsity and power-law properties of the graph to the tail behaviour of the marginal of the graphon function $W$, identifying four regimes: a) a dense regime, b) a sparse (almost dense) regime without power-law behaviour, c) a sparse regime with power-law behaviour, and d) an almost extremely sparse regime.
+In the sparse, power-law regime, the power-law exponent is in the range $(1,2)$. \item[(ii)] We derive the asymptotic properties of the global and local clustering coefficients, two standard measures of the transitivity of the graph. \item [(iii)] We give a central limit theorem for subgraph counts and for the number of nodes in the graph. \item[(iv)] We introduce a parametrisation that allows to model separately the global sparsity structure and other local properties such as community structure.
+Such a framework enables us to sparsify any dense graphon model, and to characterise its sparsity properties. \item[(v)] We show that the results apply to a wide range of sparse and dense graphex processes, including the models studied by \cite{Caron2017}, \cite{Herlau2016} and \cite{Todeschini2016}. \end{itemize}

-The paper is organized as follows.
-In Section \ref{sec:notations} we review the notations and assumptions.
-In Section \ref{sec:main} we give the main results on the sparsity and power-law properties of the random graphs.
-Section~\ref{sec:examples} provides numerous examples for a variety of sparsity regimes, and Section~\ref{sec:localglobal} describes the global-local parametrisation.
-All proofs are presented in the supplementary material.
+Some of the asymptotic results are illustrated in Figure~\ref{fig:illustration} for a specific graphex process in the sparse, power-law regime.